-- the group and parent corporation's grant and fee income, as disclosed in the note to the accounts, has been materially misstated; or - the group and parent corporation's expenditure on access and participation activities for the financial year, as disclosed in the note to the accounts, has been materially misstated.
+- the group and parent corporation's grant and fee income, as disclosed in the note to the accounts, has been materially misstated; or - the group and parent corporation's expenditure on access and participation activities for the financial year, as disclosed in the note to the accounts, has been materially misstated

-Responsibilities of the Members of the Corporation for the financial statements
+Responsibilities of the Board of Governors for the financial statements

-As explained more fully in the statement of responsibilities of the Members of the Corporation set out on page 25, the Members of the Corporation are responsible for the preparation of financial statements and for being satisfied that they give a true and fair view, and for such internal control as the Members of the Governing Body's determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+As explained more fully in the statement of responsibilities of the members of the corporation, the board of governors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view, and for such internal control as the board of governors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Members of the Corporation are responsible for assessing the group's and parent corporation's ability to continue as a going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting unless the Members of the Corporation either intends to liquidate the group or parent corporation or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, the board of governors are responsible for assessing the group's and parent corporation's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the board of governors either intend to liquidate the group or parent corporation or to cease operations, or have no realistic alternative but to do so.